spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-vmware/airgap.md

 - Access to the Palette system console.

-- Access to the Palette airgap support Virtual Machine (VM) that you used for the initial Palette instalaltion.
+- Access to the Palette airgap support Virtual Machine (VM) that you used for the initial Palette installation.

 - Refer to [Access Palette](/enterprise-version/#access-palette) to download the following from our support:
   - The new airgap Palette installation bin.
   - The OVA with the Operating System (OS) and Kubernetes distribution required for the Palette nodes (if the new version of Palette requires a new version of the OS and Kubernetes).